CutbackTG/infernal-festival/README.md

   </nav>
 </header>`

-https://www.linkedin.com/in/clinton-joy-538804244 (2025).
-Introducing The All New LT Browser 2.0!🖥️ | LambdaTest. [online] LambdaTest.
-Available at: https://www.lambdatest.com/blog/glowing-effects-in-css/ [Accessed 6 May 2025].

 Code resourced to centre Modal to the centre of the screen by user Vlad Udod on the Stackoverflow website

 `.center {